Information for Seminary Students

 It is the responsibility of the congregations to raise seminarians for future ministry in the life of the church.

-For your benefit, review the Certification in LCMC document and the Call Packet.
-Seminarians are not required to contact LCMC until they are seeking LCMC Certification, however, LCMC seminarians are encouraged to seek mentorship and learning opportunities through other LCMC congregations and pastors.
+For the sake of communication and collaboration, seminarians are encouraged to identify themselves on our list of seminarians by contacting the seminarian liaison on the Ministry Board, though they are not required to contact our Coordinator for Pastoral Ministry until they are seeking LCMC Certification.
+LCMC seminarians are encouraged to seek mentorship and learning opportunities through other LCMC congregations and pastors.
 The most valuable support for seminarians comes from their congregations and districts.
 In addition to spiritual and practical support, districts may help students through seminary applications and necessary endorsement paperwork, mentorship and internship, and applying for first call. (see District Directory)

 To be listed online in our Seminarian Directory, if you have any seminary requirements which require LCMC endorsement, or for any seminary questions, you may contact the Ministry Board Liaison.
 You may contact the LCMC Military Endorser regarding miliatry endorsement.
 Early in the seminary process, you should notify your seminary that you are in the LCMC candidacy process.
 Keep all records of your seminary, CPE, internship, or other education documentation and references for you personal presentation when interviewing for call with a congregation.
 Approximately 6-months prior to your graduation and ordination, contact the LCMC Coordinator for Pastoral Ministry to arrange your certification interview. (see LCMC Staff)